Forgot Password

 Trek from Phu Gaon to Nar Village (4,110m / 13,484ft) – 6-7 hours

-We leave medieval village Phu after breakfast, trekking amidst the untouched charm of this remote valley.
+We leave the medieval village Phu after breakfast, trekking amidst the untouched charm of this remote valley.
 Dawn light highlights the chiseled cliffs with dramatic shadows as we trek across suspension bridges and boulder pathways.
-Instead of retracing back to Meta, we’ll take a side trail that will lead us towards Nar, offering fresh vistas of these towering Himalayan giants.
+Instead of retracing back to Meta, we’ll take a side trail for the trek from Phu Gaon to Nar Village, offering fresh vistas of these towering Himalayan giants.

 Our path climbs in steep switchbacks up chortens and prayer walls covered with Buddhist mantras.
 We briefly visit Nar Phedi monastery, where monks welcome trekkers with smiles.
 As we keep climbing, the views of Pisang Peak, Kang Guru, and other glorious mountains get more glorious.

 By late afternoon, we’ll have the final ridge reveal us Nar Village – larger than Phu but equally tradition-filled.
 Flat stone buildings cluster up in a group to insulate themselves from harsh mountain weather, hemmed in by green meadows where peacefully feeding yaks munch grass.
-We will be settling in at our lodgings after our challenging yet rewarding day trekking some of the most breathtaking scenery of the Himalayas.
+We will be settling in at our lodgings after our challenging yet rewarding day trekking through the Nar Valley.

 Day 7